ldelossa/ldelossa-blog/src/routes/blog/_posts/git-worktree-flow.md

 # The Scenario

-A repository exists and a topic branch is checked out and being worked on.
+A repository exists, a topic branch is checked out, and it is complete.

 ```
 ❯ git log